-So, very high quantum efficiency eta is very high.
-If eta is very high, responsivity is also very high.
-You will see some numbers that have very large responsivity.
-So, why use indium gallium arsenate phosphate?
-One of the reasons is large responsivity, large eta and responsivity, large values.
-Second, why use in optical communication?
-It is very clear because our low loosed window is here, optical communication is around 1.55 micro meter and you see the response is flat and very good response.

-So, that is a second reason that optical communication is in this window, where this is one of the finest detectors.
-There are more reasons.
-Let me also discuss very briefly.
+So, very high quantum efficiency eta is very high if eta is very high responsivity is also very high.
+We will see some numbers that is very large responsivity.
+So, why use indium gallium arsenate phospide, one of the reasons is large responsivity large eta and responsivity, large values.
+Second why use in optical communication is very clear because our low loss window is here, optical communication is around 1.55 micro meter, you see the response is flat and very good response.
+So, that is a second reason that optical communication is in this window where this is one of the finalist detectors.

-This material also has a very large v saturation.
-V saturation means, if you take the material and apply an electric field here.
-So, you apply a field.
-So, there is an electric field here E in this direction.
-A carrier electron, let us say electron or hole.
-A electron is getting accelerated towards this.
-V sat here refers to the velocity, saturation velocity of carriers in the presence of an applied electric field.
-The saturation velocity can be very large in the case of indium gallium arsenate.

-So, indium gallium arsenate has a very large v sat, which means the mobility and the mobility values are very high.
-I do not have the number; I think the mobility mu e.
-Mobility is about 8500 units.
-I will give you in a later this one.
-But, the third reason is, large values of v sat, saturation velocity and mobility mu e. which means the transit time is minimized and therefore the impulse response is very narrow in the case of a indium gallium arsenate detectors.
+There are more reasons let me also discussed briefly, this material also has a very large V saturation.
+V saturation means if you take the material an apply an electric field here so, you apply a field.
+So, there is an electric field here E in this direction, a carrier electron let us say electron or hole a electron is getting accelerated towers this.
+V sat here refers to the velocity, saturation velocity of carriers in the presence of an applied electric field, the saturation velocity can be very large in the case of indium gallium arsenate.
+So, indium gallium arsenate as a very large V sat, which means the mobility and the mobility values are very high.
+I do not have the number I think the mobility mu E, mobility is about 8500 units, I will give you in a later this one.

-So, large values of eta and R, optical communication window and large values of mobility and v sat.
-Therefore, very small, very sharp impulse response or rise time okay.
-Let me come back from this to the structure here.

-As you can see, this is grown on indium phosphate, just now I had written on indium phosphate because substrate is normally a binary compound.
-Either gallium arsenate or indium phosphate.
-So, on a binary compound, you grow the alloy.
-So, you can see, you start with the substrate here n+ and here is the indium gallium arsenate phosphate and then comes indium gallium arsenate phosphate.
-So, light enters from here.
+But a third reason is large values of V sat, large values of saturation velocity and mobility mu E and mobility, which means the transit time is minimized.
+And therefore, the impulse response is very narrow in the case of indium gallium arsenate detectors.
+So, large values of eta and are optical communication window and large values of mobility and V sat therefore, very small, very sharp impulse response or rise time impulse response or rise time or rise time.
+Let me comeback from this to the structure here, as you can see this is grown on indium phospide, just now I had written on indium phospide.
+Thus because, substrate is normally a binary component either gallium arsenate or indium phospide.
+So, on a binary compound you grow the alloy.
+So, you can see you start with the substrate here n plus and here is the gallium arsenate phospide and then comes indium gallium arsenate phospide.